If there is one staple of my parenting, it is audio books.

-How to introduce audio books for preschoolers
+How to introduce audio books for TODDLERS AND preschoolers

 - Start with books they know.
 Listening to audiobooks is a skill, whether it’s audio books for preschoolers or non-fiction audio books for adults.
 I can listen to practically anything now, but it took me years to work up to that – at first, I could basically only manage the fluffiest of chick lit or short middle grade novels.
 Little kids tend to adapt faster because they are used to having books read aloud to them, but I find that it helps them to make the transition if you start with things they are familiar with so they can get used to a different reader and the whole routine of listening to a book (for instance, most picture books have that “ding” on every page to let them know to turn the page).